 Pre-Renovation Value $800,000After the Modular Renovation / Douglas Cutler Architects Modular Architecture 2.000,000+

 We recommend hiring a licensed professional to examine the existing home and determine the feasibility of a modular addition.
 If existing conditions allow for an addition, we suggest you work with an architect, experienced in modular technology, to assist you in creating a design that is not only functional but increases the ‘curb appeal’ of your home.

 Today’s home is a far cry from the simple homes of our forefathers.
 The expectation is that they are green, efficient, roomy and beautiful.
 Talk to an architect first!

 In the old days homes were simple.
 A single room with an open hearth, a few tiny windows and a drafty front door were the norm.

 Getting all these high tech parts of a home to work as a team is not easy.
-Just like the systems within the human body, modern home systems need to be planned and placed just-so.
-Only with good planning can we obtain the optimal efficiency we all want over the long term.
+Just like the systems within the human body, modern home systems need to be planned and placed precisely.
+Only with good planning can we obtain the optimal efficiency we all want for the long term.

 Our hearts, in order to work most efficiently, are carefully positioned in close proximity to the other the vital organs that support it.
-The arteries going to and from your heart need to be the optimal length, width, and material to provide lasting support during times of rest AND times of stress.
+The arteries going to and from your heart need to be the optimal length, width, and crafted from the best material to provide lasting support during times of rest AND times of stress.